Why Does Time Slow Down During Accidents? The Neuroscience

 Neuroscience Behind the Slow-Motion Effect:

 The first and foremost significant step is that the amygdala takes over because it is the brain’s panic button.
+It acts as the brain’s threat detection system.
 It becomes extremely active, during life-threatening situations, triggering, fear response, adrenaline surge and heightened sensory processing.
+When danger is perceived, sometimes before conscious awareness, it activates almost instantly.
+Triggering the release of stress hormones such as adrenaline and cortisol.

-This creates hyper-awareness and in turn creates the illusion of time slowing down.
-Thus, you are not experiencing more time instead you are experiencing more detail per unit of time.
+This hyper-focused state in turn creates the impression that events are unfolding frame by frame and the illusion of time slowing down.
+Thus, in reality, your brain is allocating nearly all resources to immediate survival processing, and you are not experiencing more time instead you are experiencing more detail per unit of time.
+Is the attention that intensifies and not that time slows down.

-Instead of real time your brain uses internal neural oscillations to track time and during emergencies, fear increases internal timing signals, neural clocks fire faster and your perception of duration expands
+Instead of real time the brain uses internal neural oscillations (rhythmic firing patterns that function like internal timing pulses) to track time.
+During emergencies, arousal levels increase these oscillations.
+Fear increases internal timing signals, neural clocks fire faster and your perception of duration expands

 1. Memory Replay Makes the Moment Feel Longer